aneto0/MARTe2/Docs/User/source/core/gams/datasource.rst

 Broker synchronisation
 ----------------------

-All the Brokers implement the :vcisdoxygencl:`BrokerI` and are thus scheduled by the application scheduler.
+All the Brokers implement the :vcisdoxygencl:`ExecutableI` interface and are thus scheduled by the application scheduler.

-As discussed above, their main function is to copy the data from/to the GAM memory, but they can also used as a synchronisation point, blocking the execution until new data is available or by triggering the output when data is written.
+As discussed above, their main function is to copy the data from/to the GAM memory, but they can also be used as a synchronisation point: either by blocking the execution until new data is available; or by triggering the output when data is written.

 Examples of synchronisation brokers are the :vcisdoxygencl:`MemoryMapSynchronisedInputBroker` and the :vcisdoxygencl:`MemoryMapSynchronisedOutputBroker`.